pineunity/apmec/doc/source/user/mem_usage_guide.rst

 MEA Manager User Guide
 ======================

-Apmec MEA Manager (MEC) component manages the life-cycle of a Virtual Network Function (MEA).
-MEC takes care of deployment, monitoring, scaling and removal of MEAs on a Virtual Infrastructure Manager (VIM).
+Apmec MEA Manager (MEM) component manages the life-cycle of a Virtual Network Function (MEA).
+MEM takes care of deployment, monitoring, scaling and removal of MEAs on a Virtual Infrastructure Manager (VIM).